isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 About
 ======

-There are two Application Programming Interfaces (APIs) for interacting with ISB-CGC provided data.
+There are two Application Programming Interfaces (APIs) for interacting with ISB-CGC hosted data.
 The first API, recommended for interacting with Big Query Tables is the `Google SDK <https://cloud.google.com/bigquery/docs/reference/rest/>`_.
-ISB-CGC also provides a `Swagger API <https://api-dot-isb-cgc.appspot.com/v4/swagger/>`_, recommended for interacting with our webapp and data generated through our webapp via the command line.
+ISB-CGC also provides a `Swagger API <https://api-dot-isb-cgc.appspot.com/v4/swagger/>`_, intended for interacting with our webapp and data generated through our webapp via the command line.

 Some example use-cases that the ISB-CGC API is intended to address are: